menu iconknow your dna logosearch icon

 How A Grandparent Test Works

-The first step is DNA sample collection.
 DNA samples must be taken from the child, the child’s mother, and one or both grandparents from the father’s side.

 Testing both grandparents allows a DNA company to reconstruct the father or mother’s DNA.
-They can compare it with the child’s DNA to establish paternity or maternity with better accuracy.

-According to Dr. Mira, the duo grandparentage test is the best way to reconstruct the alleged mother or father’s DNA and compare it with the child’s.
+The duo grandparentage test is the best way to reconstruct the alleged mother or father’s DNA and compare it with the child’s.
 It can also predict how likely a child is related to their maternal or paternal grandparent.

-But if only one grandparent is tested, it can lead to inconclusive results.
+Note that if only one grandparent is tested, it can lead to inconclusive results.
 Since it’s less accurate, it may not be enough to establish legal paternity, maternity, or grandparent rights.

 Grandparent DNA testing can be done in medical facilities with the supervision of professionals.
 But you can also take a grandparent test at home.